IJK (singer songwriter)

-Imad Jack Karam, known by his initials and stage name IJK, is a Lebanese singer-songwriter.
+Imad Jack Karam, known by his initials and stage name IJK, is a Lebanese singer-songwriter and podcaster.
 He is best known for his alternative rock style and crooner sound and has released songs in English despite being a native Lebanese artist.

+As host of the IJK Podcast, Karam has interviewed subject matter experts and thinkers, including philosopher William Lane Craig and psychologist Robert Cialdini.

 Early years

 Born in Beirut in 1981, Karam was raised in a Greek Orthodox Christian family and showed a keen interest for music and singing since a very young age.

 In 2000, Karam took part in the Lebanese Karaoke Championship, which was broadcast on Télé Liban, and won the third place in the male category.
 This has been his main motivation to give music a serious shot in later years.

+Karam studied computer and communication engineering at Université Saint Joseph graduating with a Master's degree in 2004.

+In 2007, he was awarded a Master of Science in Marketing and Management from HEC Paris.

 UK Recording Sessions

 In 2009, IJK worked with a number of British producers including Steve Williams (who collaborated with big artists such as Sting) and recorded his own music at various studios in London including The Way and The Chapel Studios.
 The result was his debut EP entitled Dancing Shadows and that included four songs.

 IJK then went on tour and played at various venues in London including the legendary but now defunct Bull & Gate.

 In May 2016, he released his single “Space Odyssey” which garnered positive reviews from fans and critics.

 In June 2017, IJK released his second single and music video entitled "Dancing Shadows".